phrederick/Sony-SSM-14NXX-SSM-20NXX-RGB-Modification/README.md

 ### Step 1.3 - Removing the A board
 1. Take a note / photo of all the connector locations.
 2. Discharge and remove the anode cap.
 An example of how to remove and discharge the anode cap for PVM's is illustrated and explained in Steve @ Retro Tech's video [here](https://www.youtube.com/watch?t=184&v=AZBh8YaPbQg).
+You may also wish to review [this video](https://www.youtube.com/watch?v=JeX5Y7Amk0o) if you prefer to use the discharge tool method.
 3. Disconnect the remaining connectors.
 4. Hold the A board firmly at the back and pull it outwards.
 There are no screws or tabs holding it down.